Learn more about the history, science and policy behind GDF

 Surface stores, whilst designed to be safe for around 100 years, don’t provide a permanent solution.
 They need to be continually monitored to keep the waste secure and periodically refurbished to prevent the waste from being exposed to the effects of the weather.
 Eventually, they will need to be replaced, or the waste moved elsewhere.
 Surface storage is therefore less safe than geological disposal for the long term, and would end up being much more labour intensive and costly in the long run.

-When will a GDF be built, and by whom?
+When will a GDF be built?

 Construction will only start when a suitable site is identified, all the necessary consents and permits have been obtained and the host community has indicated its willingness to host the facility through a Test of Public Support.
-For planning purposes, we assume that a GDF will be available to receive the first waste in the 2040s.
-Filling a GDF with waste and then closing it, once full, will then run into the next century.
+For planning purposes, we assume that a GDF could be available to receive the first waste in the 2040s.
+Filling a GDF with waste and then closing it, once full, will run into the next century.

 If you have any questions, please contact us here